E-MailRelay

 --address-verifier=account:check --domain=example.com --delivery-dir=@app/in

-With the remote parameter the recipient address is valid only if it is a local account but it is treated as not local so that the e-mail message will be available for forwarding rather than delivery.
+With the remote parameter the recipient address is valid only if it matches a local account but it is treated as remote so that the e-mail message will be available for forwarding rather than delivery.

 Authentication